-At September 30, 2023, we have concluded that all payments related to our available-for-sale investments are expected to be made in full and on time at par value.
+At September 30, 2023 March 31, 2024, we have concluded that all payments related to our available-for-sale investments are expected to be made in full and on time at par value.
 The diminution of value in the intervening period is due to market conditions such as illiquidity and interest rate movements and not due to significant, inherent credit concerns surrounding the issuer.
-As a result, we have no allowances for credit losses on our available-for-sale investments portfolio as of September 30, 2023.
+As a result, we have no allowances for credit losses on our available-for-sale investments portfolio as of September 30, 2023 March 31, 2024.

-Included in Other current assets are \$11.2 million and \$11.6 million of interest receivable as of September 30, 2023 and December 31, 2022, respectively, primarily associated with securities in our available-for-sale investments portfolio.
+Included in Other current assets are \$11.2 million \$14.8 million and \$11.6 million \$11.9 million of interest receivable as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023, respectively, primarily associated with securities in our available-for-sale investments portfolio.
 The interest on these securities is typically payable semi-annually.
 Due to the short-term nature of our interest receivable asset, we have made an accounting policy election not to measure an allowance for credit losses for accrued interest receivable.
 We consider any uncollected interest receivable that is overdue greater than one year to be impaired for purposes of write-off.
-For the nine months ended September 30, 2023, we have not written-off any uncollected interest receivable.
+For the nine three months ended September 30, 2023 March 31, 2024, we have not written-off any uncollected interest receivable.

 As part of distributing our products, we regularly enter into intercompany transactions.
 We enter into forward foreign exchange contracts to manage foreign exchange risk of future movements in foreign exchange rates that affect foreign currency denominated intercompany receivables and payables.
 We do not use derivative financial instruments for speculative or trading purposes.
 We do not seek hedge accounting treatment for these contracts.
 As a result, these contracts, generally with maturity dates of 90 days or less, are recorded at their fair value at each balance sheet date.
-The notional amounts provide one measure of foreign exchange exposures as of September 30, 2023 and do not represent the amount of Bio-Rad's exposure to loss.
+The notional amounts provide one measure of foreign exchange exposures as of September 30, 2023 March 31, 2024 and do not represent the amount of Bio-Rad's exposure to loss.
 The estimated fair value of these contracts was derived using the spot rates and forward points from Refinitiv on the last business day of the quarter.
-The resulting gains or losses from foreign exchange contracts offset gains or losses from foreign currency remeasurement of the related receivables and payables, both of which are included in Foreign currency exchange (gains) losses, net in the condensed consolidated statements of income (loss).
+The resulting gains or losses from foreign exchange contracts offset gains or losses from foreign currency remeasurement of the related receivables and payables, both of which are included in Foreign currency exchange (gains) losses, gains, net in the condensed consolidated statements of income (loss). income.

-The following is a summary of our forward foreign exchange contracts (in millions):
+The following is a summary of our forward foreign currency exchange contracts (in millions):

-September 30, 2023
+September 30, 2023 March 31, 2024

-Contracts maturing in October through December 2023 to sell foreign currency:
+Contracts maturing in October April through December 2023 June 2024 to sell foreign currency:

+Notional value \$ 673.7

+Unrealized loss \$ 0.8

+Contracts maturing in April through June 2024 to purchase foreign currency:

-Notional value \$ 701.5
+Notional value \$ 701.5 \$ 65.1

 Unrealized loss \$ (0.4)

 Contracts maturing in October through December 2023 to purchase foreign currency:

 Notional value \$ 80.1

 Unrealized gain \$ 0.1